 - A dispute regarding overpaid Housing/Council Tax Benefit

 - You feel that a mistake has been made within your benefit calculation

 - A dispute regarding the refusal of a backdating request

 Are all decisions appealable?

-In some cases, there is no right of appeal against a Housing/Council Tax Benefit decision that we make, and we will write and let you know whether this is the case.
-For example, there is no right of appeal to an Independent Tribunal (The Appeals Service), regarding the Rent Officer's valuation of your accommodation, however there are other mechanisms whereby a review of such a decision can be made.
+In some cases, there is no right of appeal against a Housing/Council Tax Benefit decision that we make; we will write and let you know whether this is the case.
+For example, there is no right of appeal to an Independent Tribunal (The Appeals Service) regarding the Rent Officer's valuation of your accommodation.
+There are however other mechanisms whereby a review of such a decision can be made.

 How do I appeal?

-All requests for either a "Full Statement of Reasons" of the initial decision, a "Request for a review of the decision", or to submit an "appeal against the decision", Must be submitted in writing, within 1 calendar month of the date of the notification letter.
+All requests for either a "Full Statement of Reasons" of the initial decision, a "Request for a review of the decision", or to submit an "appeal against the decision", must be submitted in writing, within one calendar month of the date of the notification letter.
 You may also wish to use the :Appeals Form(PDF, 51Kb)